joakimstenhammar/molsim/CONTRIBUTING.md

 ## 3. How to request a merge into Master
 In order to request a merge of your branch into the `master` browse the [gitlab interface](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/merge_requests) to create a new merge request.
 ## 4. How to review a merge request
 When you are assigned to a merge request you are supposed to read the changes in the code and check for possible mistakes.
+Besides of possible mistakes the code should be straight forward to understand.
+If parts of the code are difficult to understand, request more comments!
 The following tools can help you detect errors:
-* run the tests in the `Testin` directory.
+* run the tests in the `Testin` directory (note to compile with `mode=test`).
 The diff should yield no changes.
 If any file in the `Testin/save` or `Testin/in` dir was changed, review whether these are expected changes
 * compile with `mode=warn`.
 Check that no warnings are affecting the parts of the code relevant for the merge request
 * when viewing the code differences using git (or the gitlab interface) hide whitespace changes